melosomelo/algorithms/trees/traversals/README.md

 To no surpise, postorder traversal visits the node _after_ traversing both its subtrees (left and then right).
 With our example, this would results in the following order: `4 5 2 3 1`.

+## Level order traversal

+Level order traversal visits each level of the tree, from top to bottom and from left to right.
+It stars with the root, then its immediate children, then the immediate children of those children and so on.
+With our example, we'd have:
+`1 2 3 4 5`.